tomhrr/cosh/doc/all.md

 (There are separate generator types for the generators created by way of `keys`, `values`, and `each`, but their behaviour is as per the previous generator discussion in this document.)

+`mhash` takes an integer argument, removes that number of element pairs from the stack, and returns a hash containing each of those pairs, where the first element is the key and the second is the value.

 #### Higher-order functions (map, grep, for, etc.)